 - Sweet Briar College Museum

-Her painting of “Ronald Reagan on Little Man” at Rancho Del Cielo, California was commissioned by the President’s Council on Physical Fitness and the original oil painting is display in the Ronald Reagan Library.
+Her painting of “Ronald Reagan on Little Man” at Rancho Del Cielo, California was commissioned by the President’s Council on Physical Fitness and the original oil painting is on display in the Ronald Reagan Library.

 Mrs. Waddell has one color and four black and white prints for sale.
 Her original work is rarely available because she works almost solely on commission.